DanielLuo7/DanielLuo7/README.md

 **Computer Science and Mathematics at Drexel University**

-Currently, I’m working for a startup, building low-latency rover swarming and autonomous systems.
+Currently, I’m working for a startup where I am building low-latency rover swarming and autonomous systems.
 Previously, I worked at **Amazon Robotics** and **Susquehanna (SIG)** on distributed systems, backend infrastructure, and developer tooling.

 ## Interests